makimakers/azure-bot-ebb/README.md

-# echo-bot
+# eventboybot

-to test and demonstrate the capabilities of the Microsoft Bot Framework; a simple bot that echoes all messages sent to it.
+This bot aims to meet your event planning needs.
+In the first iteration/version, we are working on a bot that returns common datetime intervals from a set of datetime intervals labelled with usernames.
+We have decided to connect the bot to the Telegram service using an Azure bot service backend.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com).

-## Prerequisites

-This sample **requires** prerequisites in order to run.

-### Install Python 3.6

-## Running the sample
+## Running the bot
 - Run `pip install -r requirements.txt` to install all dependencies
 - Run `python app.py`
+- Now, the bot is running on localhost:3978

 ## Testing the bot using Bot Framework Emulator
 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

 - Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)